Steerco

 If your primary goal is AI assistance across email, documents, meetings, and spreadsheets — and your revenue data already lives in Microsoft's ecosystem — Copilot delivers genuine value across your entire org.
 It's not a revenue-specific tool, but it's a solid horizontal productivity layer for Microsoft-centric organizations.

-Common Questions from Teams Evaluating Steerco vs. Copilot
+Common Questions About Steerco vs. Microsoft Copilot

 Copilot Makes You More Productive.